aircrushin/aircrushin/README.md

 ### Hi there 👋 I'm aircrushin

-- 🔭 I’m currently working on [Promptate](https://github.com/aircrushin/promptate)
+- 🔭 I’m currently working remotely in AI industry
 - 🏫 I'm a master student of Artificial Intelligence at Monash University
 - 🌱 I’m currently learning Nuxt3, NLP, Next
 - 📫 How to reach me? --wechat: aircrushin